US military admits it killed 10 civilians and targeted wrong vehicle in Kabul airstrike - Local News 8

 In the lead up to the strike, drone operators surveilled the courtyard for up to 4 to 5 minutes.
 In that time, a male driver left the vehicle.
 One child was parking the vehicle and other children were present in the car and the courtyard — as CNN had been told by the Ahmadi family.

 The military based the strike on a reasonable certainty standard to launch the strike on the vehicle.
-Tragically, it was the wrong vehicle, the official said, adding that no reasonable certainty is not 100% certainty.
+Tragically, it was the wrong vehicle, a US military official familiar with the investigation told CNN earlier Friday, adding that reasonable certainty is not 100% certainty.

+“We didn’t take the strike because we thought we were wrong — we took the strike because we thought we had a good target,” McKenzie said.
+While he acknowledged that the strike “was a terrible mistake,” he said he would “not qualify the entire operation” as a failure.

+Asked by a reporter to explain how the “complete and utter failure” could have occurred, McKenzie said, “While I agree that this strike certainly did not come up to our standards and I profoundly regret it, I would not qualify the entire operation in those terms.”

 Previously, US Central Command pointed to “significant secondary explosions” as evidence of a “substantial amount of explosive material” in the vehicle.
 On Friday, the US military source said that after reviewing footage from infra-red sensors, they would no longer characterize this as an explosion — instead, it was more of a flare up.